Downlink Performance of Superimposed Pilots in Massive MIMO systems: Simulation Results

+We compare the DL throughput and MSE performance of systems that employ the LS-based channel estimates obtained from RP to the performance of the massive MIMO systems that obtain channel estimates from SP and staggered pilots.

-Unless otherwise specified, the simulation parameters in both scenarios are as follows.
-The channel estimation methods are tested with $ L = 7 $ cells and $ K = 5 $ users per cell.
-A $ 4 $-quadrature amplitude modulation (QAM) constellation is employed for data transmission and the path loss coefficient is assumed to be $ 3 $.
-The number of symbols in the UL and DL, i.e., $ \ulDuration $ and $ \dlDuration $, respectively, are both chosen as $ 100 $ symbols.
-The values of $ \rhoP{}{} $ and $ \rhoD{}{} $ are computed from \eqref{eqn:rhoPUlOptimal} and \eqref{eqn:rhoDUlOptimal}, respectively.
-The signal-to-noise ratio (SNR) in the UL and DL, i.e., $ \powerBackoff/\sigma^2 $ is set to $ 10 $dB, where $ \powerBackoff $ is the design parameter in the statistics-aware power control scheme and is set to $ 1 $.
-Both time-multiplexed and superimposed pilot-based systems employ the statistics-aware power control scheme described in Section \ref{sec:systemModel}, since both methods performed better with this power control scheme.
-The plots in Scenario~$ 1 $ are generated by averaging over $ 2\times10^4 $ realizations of user locations across the cell.
-For each realization of user location, the channel vectors are generated and $ 200 $ bits are transmitted per user in the DL.
-The BER is computed by counting the bit errors for all the users in the reference cell.
-Similarly, the plots in Scenario~$ 2 $ are generated, with a fixed user location, by averaging over $ 2\times 10^4 $ channel realizations and $ 200 $ bits are transmitted per user in the DL for each channel realization.
+Unless otherwise specified, the simulation parameters are as follows.
+The users are uniformly distributed in hexagonal cells and are at a distance of at least $ 100 $m from the BS.
+The inter-BS separation is $ 2 $km.
+The channel estimation methods are tested with $ L = 91 $ cells and $ K = 5 $ users per cell.
+Both the SP and staggered pilots have reuse factors $ \pilotReuseRatioSp = 7 $.
+The path loss coefficient is assumed to be $ 3 $.
+The number of symbols in the UL and DL, i.e., $ \ulDuration $ and $ \dlDuration $, respectively, are both chosen as $ 35 $ symbols.
+The values of $ \rhoD{}{} $ and $ \rhoP{}{} $ are computed from \eqref{eqn:rhoDUlOptimal} and \eqref{eqn:rhoPUlOptimal}, respectively, and are used for both SP and staggered pilots.
+The UL transmit power $ \ulTotPower{\sIdxOne}{\sIdxTwo} $ is chosen based on the statistical channel-inversion power-control scheme \cite{bjornson2015massive}, i.e., $ \ulTotPower{\sIdxOne}{\sIdxTwo} = \powerBackoff/\beta_{\sIdxOne\sIdxOne\sIdxTwo} $ where $ \powerBackoff $ is a design parameter.
+The signal-to-noise ratio (SNR) in the UL and DL, i.e., $ \powerBackoff/\sigma^2 $ and $ \dlSnr $, respectively, is set to $ 10 $dB.
+The plots are generated by averaging over $ 10^4 $ realizations of user locations across the cell.
+For the sake of simplicity, the effects of shadowing are not taken into account in this paper, but the conclusions are valid provided the users associate themselves with the strongest BS.